-2. Swiping left on the screen will display the commonly used controls for the travel trailer's lighting.
-Tap the icon to turn ON or OFF the desired light.
+3. Page 3: Displays the lighting controls for the travel trailer's interior lighting.
+Tap the icon to turn ON/ OFF the desired light.
 Some lighting may be dimmable and can be adjusted by touching and holding the icon for two seconds.
 A secondary screen will appear allowing you to slide UP or DOWN to adjust the brightness.

-Controls for both the front and rear air conditioning units.
-The AC units can be operated independent of one another, meaning either or both units can be ON or OFF or in different modes.
+4. Page 4: Displays controls for both the front and rear air conditioning units and the furnace.
+The AC units can be operated independent of one another, meaning one or both units can be ON or OFF or in different modes.
+To operate the furnace, the front AC must be set to "AUX" mode.